 A better explanation is given below:

-When inserting a heading on your first page, be sure to:
+For a MLA style paper, when inserting a heading on your first page, be sure to:

 The standard MLA header format requires the following method to be followed.